L-Alharbi/secure_software_final/README.txt

 if it works the console will print "connected to database   server is running on port 3000" go to your internet browser at http://localhost:3000/ to see if it worked

-download requirements:
+Download requirements:
 node.js

-npm install:
+Dependencies:
-nodemon
+npm install nodemon
-mongoose
+npm install mongoose
-express
+npm install express
+pip install requests

 start server:
 npm run dev

+Use the tool:
+python Api_Tester.py